galikbence/MethylPatternViz/README.md

 Rscript MethylPatterViz.R --chr 12 --start 120703649 --end 120806190 --gene TEST -all_samples T --paired T --path /absolute/paht/of/genome/folder
 ```

 It will create a folder named TEST contains all output files.
+You can find some test data for chr12:120703649-120806190 region of human GRCh37 genome.